wilfoderek/violence-detection-deeplearning/README.md

-# Violence Detection using Deep Learning
+# Violence Detection using Dense Multi Head Self-Attention with Bidirectional Convolutional LSTM

 This is the code for the paper